Is Jasper Therapeutics Inc. (JSPR) a Keeper?

 JSPR’s Market Performance

-JSPR stocks went up by 221.74% for the week, with a monthly jump of 153.86% and a quarterly performance of 66.29%, while its annual performance rate touched -80.75%.
-The volatility ratio for the week stands at 53.59% while the volatility levels for the past 30 days are set at 26.40% for Jasper Therapeutics Inc. The simple moving average for the period of the last 20 days is 82.49% for JSPR stocks with a simple moving average of -20.11% for the last 200 days.
+JSPR stocks went down by -7.82% for the week, with a monthly jump of 158.58% and a quarterly performance of 108.86%, while its annual performance rate touched -75.66%.
+The volatility ratio for the week stands at 23.16% while the volatility levels for the past 30 days are set at 27.49% for Jasper Therapeutics Inc. The simple moving average for the period of the last 20 days is 154.00% for JSPR stocks with a simple moving average of 49.33% for the last 200 days.

 Analysts’ Opinion of JSPR